 The oil content of early harvested olives can vary depending on several factors such as the olive variety, climate, soil type, and harvesting technique.
-However, in general, early harvested olives have a lower oil content compared to olives that are harvested later in the season when they are fully ripe.
+However, in general, early-harvested olives have a lower oil content compared to olives that are harvested later in the season when they are fully ripe.

 The oil content of early harvested olives can range from around 12-15%, while olives harvested later in the season can have an oil content of up to 25%.
-While the lower oil content of early harvested olives may result in a lower yield of oil per kilogram of olives, the resulting oil can have a more intense flavour and aroma, as well as higher levels of certain health-promoting compounds such as antioxidants and polyphenols.
+While the lower oil content of early harvested olives may result in a lower yield of oil per kilogram of olives, the resulting oil can have a more intense flavor and aroma, as well as higher levels of certain health-promoting compounds such as antioxidants and polyphenols.

 How Does Early Harvest Olive Oil Taste Different From Late Harvest Olive Oil?